centarro/commerce-docs/docs/v1/commerce-kickstart-2/products/adding-new-product.md

 ## Product Displays

 <p>Think of nodes as a way of grouping like products together.
 The most obvious grouping is one product that has variations in size, color, etc. In Drupal Commerce every variation is a product and to group them properly, we use Product Displays.</p>
-<p>"Product Display" is the default content type that Commerce Kickstart 1.x creates and it has a product reference field.
+<p>"Product Display" is the default content type that Commerce Kickstart 1.x creates, and it has a product reference field.
 Technically, any entity that has a product reference field could be considered a product display.
 Nodes are the obvious product display entity type, and they're privileged because they're the default and standard entity type to use for the front-end display of content.
 But you could use taxonomy vocabularies, or even users as product displays.</p>

 ![Drupal Commerce Entity Graph](../../images/CK-Entity-or-Node.jpg)